MISP/misp-book/using-the-system/README.md

 ![ip|port form](figures/object_ipport.png)
 For some objects, there might be attributes that required to be set.
 For instance in this object, there is a required attribute, "Ip", and it is also required to set one of the attributes between "dst-port" and "src-port".
 If these requirements are not met, the object will not be valid and therefore not added to the event.
 Also you can't add an object without setting any attribute.

-After pressing "Submit, yYou are given the possibility to review your object before saving it.
+After pressing "Submit, you are given the possibility to review your object before saving it.
 ![object preview](figures/object_preview.png)